When you visit, you’ll notice we’ve made a few changes. These help us put your safety, as well as the safety of our staff, first.

 We are asking you to wear a face covering during your visit.
 This is in line with government guidelines for busy public spaces.

 Will the Museum staff be wearing protective equipment?

 How will I be able to social distance in the Museum?

-The new systems we have introduced help to ensure that you can maintain social distancing throughout your visit: the one-way system through the Museum and pre-booked, timed tickets to manage the number of people in the Museum or in the queue for the Museum.
-There are signs throughout the Museum to remind you about these new measures.
+The new systems we have introduced help to ensure that you can maintain social distancing throughout your visit: there is a one-way system through the Museum and signs throughout the Museum to remind you about all new measures.

 Will I be able to wash my hands?

 Yes, you will be encouraged to wash your hands before entering the Museum.
-Disinfection gel and wipes will be available in the Entrance Hall for you you to use.
+Disinfection gel and wipes will also be available.

 We have made a few changes to the Museum to comply with the government’s guidance on managing the risk of COVID-19.
 We have carried out risk assessments for our employees and visitors, which we will review if any changes are made to the advice.